Updated 08 July 2022

 As there is a possibility of harmful effects on your health from certain supplements, I would recommend against taking any of the following nutrients as a supplement (single-nutrient supplement or a supplement containing these nutrients) ... unless, of course, a medical doctor has prescribed them for you (see below).

-• Vitamin A --- may increase cancer risk (1, 2) and might increase hip fracture risk (20)
+- Vitamin A --- may increase cancer risk (maybe only in smokers or people exposed to asbestos and/or maybe only >25,000 IU/day) (1, 2) and might increase hip fracture risk (20)

 If a medical doctor has prescribed a certain supplement for you, the situation is different: for example, if you have iron deficiency, a medical doctor may advise you to take an iron supplement (14-19).